AWARDS & NOMINATIONS

 I have known and worked with Tim Martyn for the past 20 years and he is among the very best recording engineers with whom I’ve had the pleasure of collaborating.
 Attention to detail, technical skill, musicianship and the ability to work with others are all key elements in making a great recording engineer.
 Tim has all of these qualities in abundance.
 They are matched by a supportive, positive and enthusiastic attitude which makes working with him a great experience.

-David Frost, thirteen-time GRAMMY Award winning producer
+David Frost, sixteen-time GRAMMY Award winning producer